FHYQ-Dong/patreon-crawler/README.md

 If you do not wish do be prompted, you can also use the `--cookie` and `--download-dir` flag respectively.

+Note: The cookie will be cached after authenticating against patreon.com once and wont't be required in subsequent runs.

 ### Command line flags

 The `patreon-crawler` supports the following command line flags.